 Après-Adventure in Ogden: Summer Edition

 Ogden's intrigue doesn't end once you descend from the Wasatch Range.
-And don't call it sleepy: this little mountain town has plenty of food, beer and entertainment for your après-adventure amusement.
-For this list, our employees contributed some of their favorite local spots to eat, drink, and hang out after enjoying the outdoor activities Ogden has to offer.
+For this list, our employees contributed some of their favorite local spots to eat, drink, and hang out after enjoying the many outdoor activities Ogden has to offer.

 FOR A REFRESHING BEER AFTER A LONG DAY OF PLAY: